This Year Could Be Your Hardest Ever

 Romans 8:28And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them.

 The Bible never promises easy years.
 What it promises is a good God.
-A God whose character does not change with time or circumstance.
-A God whose plans are shaped by love, even when those plans are hidden from view.
-The Bible reminds us that God is good and that His faithful love endures, even in seasons of sorrow (Lamentations 3:31–33).
+And His character will remain the same with the incoming tide and the rising of the sea.
+This is because His plans are shaped by love, even when those plans are hidden from view.
+The Bible is clear: God is good and His faithful love endures, even in seasons of sorrow (Lamentations 3:31–33).

 There are years when God’s goodness is easy to see.
 And there are years when it must be trusted more than felt.
 But faith has always lived in that space.
 Trusting that God is at work for good, not because everything is good, but because He is (Romans 8:28).